jklowden/csv2any/README.md

 The project requires the **GNU flex** and **GNU bison** implementations of lex and yacc.

+The programs are written in C, written to the C11 standard.
+If your system doesn't have `stdbool.h` or complains about local variables not declared at the top of functions, you need a newer compiler or an older library.

 Development was done on Linux, but the project is expected to build in any Posix environment with a C99 compiler.